Dmuse-project/alx-low_level_programming/0x00-hello_world/README.md

-This a project on C-programming language
+This a script that runs C file through the prepocessor and save the result into another file.